rupertlssmith/HyperExpress/README.md

 is simply using HyperExpress.bind(String token, String value), which simply maps the URL token to the given value.

+**HyperExpress.bind(String, String)** - Bind a URL token to a string value.
+During resource creation, any URL tokens matching the given token string are replace with the provided value.
+The TokenResolver bindings are specific to the current thread.

 The following would bind the token "{blogId}" in any of the above-defined URL templates to the string "1234", "{entryId}" to "5678" and "{commentId}" to "90123" during creation of a resource: